-Score reports and certificates of achievement are meant to be positive and motivational for students.
-Detailed and comprehensive, score reports highlight what students have accomplished as English-language learners and where they are ready to improve.
+Score reports and certificates of achievement are positive and motivational for students.
+Detailed and comprehensive, score reports highlight what students have accomplished as English language learners and where they are ready to improve.
 Fast score turnaround time helps you in planning instruction.

-- Student ability descriptors with meaningful information for each section, including recommendations on next steps that students can take to improve their English-language abilities
+- proficiency descriptors with meaningful information for each section, including recommendations on next steps that students can take to improve their English-language abilities

-Due to rapid development of English proficiency by younger learners, ETS recommends that scores not be used beyond one year.
-Scores can be considered valid beyond one year if the student has provided evidence of having maintained the same level of English language learning.
+Due to rapid development of English proficiency by younger learners, ETS recommends that scores not be used beyond 1 year.
+Scores can be considered valid beyond 1 year if the student has provided evidence of having maintained the same level of English language learning.

 A Global Picture of Potential

 Your students are going to make an impact on the world someday.
 Now you can give them the best start by using a global standard to support teaching and learning.

 The Common European Framework of Reference (CEFR) is a standard used by educators worldwide to measure students' language proficiencies.
 TOEFL Primary scores are mapped to CEFR levels, so you will know about your students' abilities in relation to a widely accepted international standard.